EYBlockchain/general-number/README.md

 ### new GN()

-If passed a some value, `new GN()` will infer the type of that value, and can return conversions of that value through custom getters:
+If passed some value, `new GN()` will infer the type of that value, and can return conversions of that value through custom getters:

 ```js
 import { GN } from 'general-number';